 Service sheets are only supplied on request to customers of our service kits and sent via online downloads linked through email.

 Manuals for a wide range of machines can be found easily through a simple google search and downloaded for free.
 Many Studer and Revox manuals are currently in the public domain.
-If you have trouble finding something in particular we are happy to point you in the right direction.
+If you have trouble finding something in particular we are happy to point you in the right direction or provide you a download.

 We have many of these and incorporate most recommended updates or mods within our kits and service instruction sheets.
 So, you get the benefit of them.